Start-Up Visa Business Plans

-At Sharp, we can assist you in applying for a start-up Visa by writing the business plan.
+At Sharp, we can assist you in applying for a start-up visa by writing the business plan.
 However, the idea should have already been accepted in principle by the organization that is considering providing a Letter of Support.
-We recommend approaching your target investors before coming to us for help writing your plan.
+We have working relationships with designated business incubators and would be happy to make the introduction.

 If you are ready to begin the process of crafting a business plan, contact us.
 At Sharp, we are building real business plans for real businesses.